April 5, 12 pm-4 pm Keauhou Bay

-Kamehameha Schools want to develop Keauhou Bay
+Kamehameha Schools want to develop Keauhou Bay into a Bungalow Resort Development

 Kamehameha Schools Bungalow Resort Development WILL Have 43 Buildings with 150 Rooms X 3 People Per Room = 450 or More Visitors Added to Small, Historical Keauhou Bay.
-See their plan on this link: https://www.ksbe.edu/keauhou-bay.
+See their plan at this link: https://www.ksbe.edu/keauhou-bay.

 Actions You Can Take